ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/macronutrients.md

 TODO - I don't include occluded phosphorus and this should be justified

-Most phosphorus in tropical forest soils is recycled from organic matter inputs.
-Thus, as with nitrogen we track the phosphorus stoichiometry of all litter and soil carbon pools.
+TODO - Should also add details of which pools are taken up by plants + microbes, which pools leach out of the soil, which pools are added to by litter decomp etc

 However, in other systems substantial quantities of phosphorus exist in inorganic forms, and so the following inorganic phosphorus pools are also included:

 #### Primary mineral P